 This is not only a chance to fully understand what the potential client needs, but it’s also an opportunity to show off your consultancy skills and demonstrate how much you care about their business and how you can help.

 When you’re talking through how you can help, it’s always a fantastic idea to throw in some examples of where you’ve successfully supported other clients.
 Have some success stories ready to show off.
 Dig your website or portfolio out, and talk through previous projects.

 It’s a good idea beforehand to practice how you pitch each case study.
 Because you’ll want to talk confidently yet concisely about how you’ve helped others, rather than ramble on and forget the key points.
 You’ll only bore yourself and everyone else.

-Whilst talking through your work, throw in some of your own USPs.
+While talking through your work, throw in some of your own USPs.
 It’s not crass to mention the attributes and skills you have that make you stand out from the crowd.
 Don’t be shy.
-This is your one and only moment to shine.
+This is your moment to shine.

 8. Offer some friendly free advice, with no expectations

 You’ll instantly build rapport and trust, not just because you’re showing that you care and that you’ve done your research – but because you’re also demonstrating your expertise.
-This means you'll be well on your way to building a solid working relationship with them.
-It will therefore be much more difficult for the prospect to choose anyone else.
+This means you'll be well on your way to building a stable working relationship with them.
+It will, therefore, be much more difficult for the prospect to choose anyone else.

 9. Anticipate those frequently asked questions

 Is the client hanging on your every word?
 Meeting going well?
 Have you said pretty much everything you wanted to say?
 Now comes the inevitable part.
 Those frequently asked questions that prospects love to ask.